bile0026/ansible_prtg_inventory_import/README.md

 # ansible_prtg_inventory_import
 import inventory into ansible from PRTG NMS

-NOT WORKING YET

 Uses the PRTG API: https://www.paessler.com/manuals/prtg/application_programming_interface_api_definition

-Need to create a .ini file in the same directory with your variables.
-You will need to create a user in PRTG with API permissions and a passhash.
+You will need to create a user in PRTG with API permissions and a passhash. https://www.paessler.com/manuals/prtg/http_api

+Need to create a .ini file in the same directory as this script with your variables.
 Using normal username and password does not work.
+If you try and use hard coded variables you will have a very bad day and be chasing your tail.

+.ini format:
 ```
 [prtg]
 prtg_server = myserver